Suspect in shooting of National Guard members faces murder charge as US halts all asylum decisions

 The president called Beckstrom an “incredible person, outstanding in every single way.”

-Associated Press journalists Sarah Brumfield, Siddiqullah Alizai, Elena Becatoros and Randy Herschaft contributed to this report.
+Associated Press journalists Sarah Brumfield, Siddiqullah Alizai, Elena Becatoros, Randy Herschaft, Cedar Attanasio and Hallie Golden contributed to this report.